 Drivers with acquired rights:

-When you have passed the two Driver CPC theory tests, the driving test and practical test you will be issued with a Driver CPC qualification card.
+When you have passed the two Driver CPC theory tests, the driving test and practical test you will be issued with an application form to be completed and returned to the CPC Unit, which enables you to apply for your Driver CPC qualification card.

 Driver CPC certification is not required for drivers of vehicles used:

 - For non-commercial purposes, eg driving as a volunteer; drivers of emergency or rescue vehicles

 - For a registered RSA approved Driving Instructors who are giving driving instruction